oracle-livelabs/apex/ai-world-hol-apex/2-configure-genai/configure-genai.md

 8. Now click Test Connection to ensure it works.
 With a success, click Create.

 You have successfully created your web credential and utilized it to create your Generative AI configuration.
-You may proceed to the next lab.
+You may now **proceed to the next lab**.

 ## Acknowledgements